Atomme1/O-WA/README.md

-# GG_scoreboard
+# What is O-WA ?
-GG_scoreboard is an easy to use scoreboard web app for OBS that changes name of players and scores.
+O-WA (OBS Web App) is an easy to use Scoreboard and Streamdeck web app for OBS that changes name of players, scores and scenes.
-It also does API calls to StartGG to get the matches to be played\
+It does API calls to StartGG to get the matches yet to be played\
 I developped it for my association USDEM 404.